GNi33/rust-wasm-vite-gameoflife/README.md

 Game of Life using Rust and WebAssembly.
 The game logic is implemented in Rust, and the rendering is done using the HTML5 canvas API.
 The project uses `wasm-bindgen` to facilitate communication between Rust and JavaScript.
 It was implemented iteratively, starting with a simple rendering into the DOM, then switching to canvas rendering.
-First, a simple vector of cells was used, then there was a switch to a vector of u8, where each cell is represented by a single bit (0 for dead, 1 for alive) inside the u8.
+First, a simple vector of cells was used; then there was a switch to a vector of u8, where each cell is represented by a single bit (0 for dead cells, 1 for live cells) inside the u8.

 ### Step 4: Adding interactivity and UI
 The fourth stage is based on the previous step, but now we add interactivity and a simple UI.